-This applies to the Launchkey Mk1 and Mk2 and the Launchkey Mini MK1, MK2 and MK3
+This applies to Launchkey MK1, MK2, MK3 and Launchkey Mini MK1, MK2, MK3

-1. Without opening FL Studio connect your device to your PC via USB.
-Wait for Windows to install the device and say its ready for use.
+- Without opening FL Studio connect your device to your PC via USB.
+Wait for Windows to install the device and say it's ready for use.

-2. Open FL Studio and go to MIDI settings (F10).
+- Open FL Studio and go to MIDI settings (F10).
 Enable all Launchkey devices in the MIDI input list.
-The corresponding input and output port numbers will be auto detected.
+The corresponding input and output port numbers will be auto-detected.

-ZONE: Knobs navigate the playlist zone by 1 clip/track increments.
+- ZONE: Knobs navigate the playlist zone by one clip/track increments.

-Launchkey Mini: Hold the MODE (InControl) button to go into MIDI channel mode, press a pad at the same time to set the keyboard (in any mode) and knobs (when in drum pad mode) to the coresponding MIDI channel.
+Launchkey Mini: Hold the MODE (InControl) button to go into MIDI channel mode, and press a pad at the same time to set the keyboard (in any mode) and knobs (when in drum pad mode) to the corresponding MIDI channel.

-Select up to 16 instrument channels in the FL Studio Channel rack at the same time, set a MIDI channel on the Launchkey and the keyboard will control the coresponding FL instrument channel.
+Select up to 16 instrument channels in the FL Studio Channel rack at the same time, set a MIDI channel on the Launchkey and the keyboard will control the corresponding FL instrument channel.

 Each MIDI channel allows the knobs, faders and buttons to be linked to a different set of parameters in FL Studio.

-In drum pad mode the pads always send on MIDI channel 10.
+In drum pad mode, the pads always send data on MIDI channel 10.

-To link knobs, faders or buttons to parameters in FL Studio, right click the knob or fader on the interface (or select Browse parameters from the Plugin options menu on the top right of the plugin window and right click the coresponding parameter entry), select Link to controller, enable Auto detect and move the knob, fader or button you want to link it to.
+To link knobs, faders or buttons to parameters in FL Studio, right-click the knob or fader on the interface (or select Browse parameters from the Plugin options menu on the top right of the plugin window and right-click the corresponding parameter entry), select Link to the controller, enable Auto-detect and move the knob, fader or button you want to link it to.
 Use the Multilink option to link many parameters more easily.

 Mixer control (Launchkey 49/61):

-Delete the Launchkey mapping file from this folder to remove the generic links to mixer volume and pan completly:
+Delete the Launchkey mapping file from this folder to remove the generic links to mixer volume and pan completely: